Jaisocx-Tools/Workspace/workspace/ts/www/packages/Preloader/README.md

 In order to adjust the site for the Preloader, that it works properly, You will need, that all styles, referencing a font, use the exact one url to this font on Your cdn.
 Otherwise, the font file may be loaded several times in browser, even on same site, even after the Preloader has loaded this font the first time from the url set in the object, passed as in arg to method `preloader.setThemesPreloads( themesPreloads )`, for example, `themesPreloads.font.theme_lightmode`.

-For the optimization, You may watch the font files loaded in browser's developer tools, if there are dynamic assignments of css classnames and link tags creation, when optimizing a site on a single url.
+For the optimization, You can watch the font files loaded in browser's developer tools, if there are dynamic assignments of css classnames and link tags creation, when optimizing a site on a certain url.